European shares retreat after weak German data

 The euro zone's blue-chip Euro STOXX 50 index

-- which hit a record high in June - weakened by 0.5 percent to
+- which hit a record high in June - weakened by 0.2

 European stock markets fell after German industrial output